CANADA TRAVEL GUIDE

 WELCOME TO CANADA!

 Canada – meaning “Village” in Iroquoian, is the second largest country in the world (behind Russia) with the largest coastline.
 Canada is considered the most educated country – more than half of residents have college degrees.
-It is also home to maple syrup, Niagara Falls, Toronto, the northern Rocky Mountains and Banff National Park, hockey, Vancouver, legal marijuana, Old Quebec, Montreal, the CN Tower, Whistler skiing, Ottawa’s Parliament Hill, Kids in the Hall and SCTV, beer, Tim Hortons, polar bears, glaciers, and more lakes than the rest of the world combined.
+It is also home to 20 UNESCO World Heritage Sites, including Old Town Lunenburg and the Historic District of Québec, maple syrup, Niagara Falls, Toronto, the northern Rocky Mountains and Banff National Park, hockey, Vancouver, legal marijuana, Montreal, the CN Tower, Whistler skiing, Ottawa’s Parliament Hill, Kids in the Hall and SCTV, beer, Tim Hortons, polar bears, glaciers, and more lakes than the rest of the world combined.

 LANGUAGES IN CANADA